 Dism /Online /Cleanup-Image /RestoreHealth

 When both commands are executed and their process completed, run Windows Update again.
-If the Windows setup could not configure windows to run on this computer’s hardware Windows 10 error shows up again, go to the next fix.
+If the same error shows up again, try the next fix.

-Install the Windows Update via Windows 10 Update Assistant or Media Creation Tool
+Install the latest update via Update Assistant or Media Creation Tool

 Windows Update can be installed via several other methods such as using the update assistant or media creation tool.
 For major updates like the Windows April Update, we always recommend manually update to it using the two mentioned tools.

-To run Windows 10 Update Assistant, go to this page to download it.
+To run Windows Update Assistant, go to this page and download it.
 Run the tool and it should automatically detect what is needed to be updated.
 Follow the on-screen instructions for the rest of the procedure.